jjc385/6A/README.md

   * Clarified pendulum mills
   * Moved x and v vs. t graph warm-ups to mills
   * Fixed trigonometric inconsistency in procedure step 2
+* Updated experiment 7 to capstone
+* Updated experiment 6 to capstone (no action required)
 * Updated experiment 5 to capstone
 * Updated experiment 4 to capstone
 * Updated experiment 3 to capstone